Vesta: The Roman Goddess of the Home and the Hearth

 Vesta’s Appearance

 In fact, her appearance shifted alongside all the services she was associated with.
-Some of them included the hearth, agriculture and, of course, the sacrificial flame.
-We will be taking a look at each of them and figure out how exactly Vesta might have potentially looked in connection to each.
+Some of them included the hearth, agriculture, and, of course, the sacrificial flame.

 As Vesta acted as the leading light of justice in the heavens above, she was often depicted as a stern, middle-aged woman holding a torch with both hands.
 This fire also could’ve represented the fireplace’s warmth and the sacrificial fire in Olympia.

 Vesta was also identified as the hearth of every home, which meant that she had close ties to liminal spaces that provided warmth.
-For the Romans, this obviously meant fireplaces, as they lacked electric heaters.
+For the Romans, this obviously meant fireplaces.
 Vesta’s affiliation with the fireplaces gave her yet another stern and matron-esque appearance.

 Vesta’s appearance in agriculture is perhaps one of the most well-known due to her affiliation with an ass or a donkey.
 She is often depicted as being accompanied by an ass, which brings her closer to being the state goddess of agriculture.